 Along with Himeji Castle and Kumamoto Castle, Matsumoto Castle (or Crow Castle) is cited by the tourism bureaucrats as one of Japan’s top 3 castles (they like to make lists more than we do.)
 Located in the city of Matsumoto, Nagano Prefecture, the main keep is coloured black, giving it the nickname “Crow Castle”.
 The main keep has survived in one piece since the late 16th century—even managing to overcome a perilous lean that affected the castle in the late 19th century.

-Located in the city of Matsue, Shimane Prefecture in the north of the island of Kyushu, Matsue Castle has an original keep dating from the early 17th century.
+Located in the city of Matsue, Shimane Prefecture, Matsue Castle has an original keep dating from the early 17th century.
 Aside from the keep, many of the structures are in ruins.
 Given the (un)popularity of Shimane as a tourist destination, you’re also more likely to get some nice pics without a bus load of fellow tourists in the way.

 Built on a “mountain” in the city of Matsuyama, Ehime Prefecture on the island of Shikoku, Matsuyama Castle is visible throughout the city and it affords panoramic views of the city.
 Mount Katsuyama, on which the castle is built, is 132 meters in height.
 If that’s a struggle to get up, there is both a ropeway and a chairlift to get you to the top.
 The main castle keep dates from the mid-19th century—replacing a previous structure which burned down as a result of a lightning strike in 1784.

 For more, see the Japanese Castles page of our attractions section.